juev/awesome-stars/README.md

 ## Go

+- [jellydator/ttlcache](https://github.com/jellydator/ttlcache) – An in-memory cache with item expiration and generics
+- [99designs/keyring](https://github.com/99designs/keyring) – Go library providing a uniform interface across a range of secure credential stores
+- [projectdiscovery/shuffledns](https://github.com/projectdiscovery/shuffledns) – MassDNS wrapper written in go that allows you to enumerate valid subdomains using active bruteforce as well as resolve subdomains with wildcard handling and easy input-output support.
 - [tomarrell/wrapcheck](https://github.com/tomarrell/wrapcheck) – A Go linter to check that errors from external packages are wrapped
 - [jesseduffield/horcrux](https://github.com/jesseduffield/horcrux) – Split your file into encrypted fragments so that you don't need to remember a passcode
 - [google/capslock](https://github.com/google/capslock)